 If you want to work directly with an ADABAS file (without referencing a DDM), you must supply the file number and database identifier in the view descriptor.
-(If the ADABAS file is protected using ADABAS Security, you must also supply a password and/or cipher code in the view descriptor.)
+(If the ADABAS file is protected using ADABAS Security, you must also supply a password, a cipher code, or both in the view descriptor.)
 The engine reads the file number and database identifier from the view descriptor and uses them to retrieve and update the appropriate records.